pasolano/throw_lab/README.md

+## Controls:
+ - Main trigger to throw
+ - X/A to set target at eye-level

 ## Keys
 pull
- - `bool`, true for trigger pull, false for trigger release vibro
+: `bool`, true for trigger pull, false for trigger release vibro
- - `bool`, true for vibration feedback on, false for off indic
+: `bool`, true for vibration feedback on, false for off indic
- - `bool`, true for hit indicators on, false for off timing
+: `bool`, true for hit indicators on, false for off timing
- - `float`, value for the sensitivity of the trigger
+: `float`, value for the sensitivity of the trigger

 ## Example commands
  - Open app with all parameters specified